Interesting Facts about Cheyenne Indians

 - Fact 18 - Cheyenne weapons: Weapons included bows and arrows, clubs, longbows, spears and knives.
 They also used shields made of buffalo hides

 - Fact 19 - Enemies of the Cheyenne tribe included the Sioux, Comanche and Kiowa tribes

 - Fact 20 - Before horses were introduced by the Europeans the Cheyenne used dogs to pull sleds called travois

 - Fact 21 - Food: Men hunted buffalo and deer.
 Meat was supplemented by roots, berries and fruits

 - Fact 22 - History: In 1864 Cheyenne were among those slaughtered in the Sand Creek Massacre

 - Fact 23 - History: In 1876 Northern Cheyenne took part in the Battle of Little Bighorn

 - Fact 24 - The Cheyenne often worked as scouts for the US Army

-We have included a selection of trivia and interesting facts about Cheyenne Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Cheyenne Indians which we hope will be of help with homework.
 Most of these interesting facts about Cheyenne Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Cheyenne Native Americans and info will help you increase your knowledge on the subject of Cheyenne Native Americans.
+Many of these interesting and random pieces of information and fun facts about Cheyenne Indians and info will help you increase your knowledge on the subject of Cheyenne Indians.